sokematgraph/SOKE-Graph/README.md

 ---

 ### 3️⃣ Run from Command Line
-Run the pipeline via terminal or script after installing the project.
-👉 You pass parameters through command-line flags.

-### 3️⃣ Run from Command Line

 This option is great for developers or users who prefer terminal-based execution and want to run the entire pipeline using a single command with a config dictionary.

----

-#### 🛠️ Step 1: Install the Project

-After setting up your environment, you can run the entire pipeline using a single terminal command.

 ---